StructuReiser: A Structure-preserving Video Stylization Method: Results and Comparison

+Since diffusion-based methods only support textual guidance and cannot perform keyframe-based stylization directly, we adopt a two-step approach for each video sequence.
+First, we generate a stylized version using a combined text prompt~$\mathbf{p} = \mathbf{p}_{\text{edit}}\mathbf{p}_{\text{desc}}$, where~$\mathbf{p}_{\text{edit}}$ (e.g., ``hyperrealistic detailed oil painting of'') defines the desired style, and~$\mathbf{p}_{\text{desc}}$ (e.g., ''an old man with a white beard``) describes the content.
+For instance, $\mathbf{p} =$ ``hyperrealistic detailed oil painting of an old man with a white beard''.
+From the resulting stylized sequence, we then select one frame as a keyframe and propagate this keyframe's style throughout the entire target sequence~$\mathbf{y} \in \mathcal{Y}$ using our proposed keyframe-based stylization method.
+As a result, each diffusion-based method is presented with a unique stylization.
+Note that in the methods proposed by~Ceylan et al.~\shortcite{ceylan_pix2video_2023} and~Geyer et al.~\shortcite{geyer_tokenflow_2024}, the context description $\mathbf{p}_{\text{desc}}$ serves as an inversion prompt.

+From the results presented in Figures~\ref{fig:sota_comparison_dad}, \ref{fig:sota_comparison_lili}, \ref{fig:sota_comparison_zuzka}, and~\ref{fig:sota_comparison_joli} it is apparent that our approach maintains structural details better than diffusion-based approaches.
+See also our supplementary video that demonstrates structural consistency across the entire sequence contrasting the flicker common in diffusion-based methods.

 A key advantage of our approach in contrast to diffusion-based techniques is that it enables the user to incorporate custom edits by manually modifying the output of the diffusion-based method and use it as a newly stylized keyframe for training.
-This option could be highly beneficial, especially in cases when it is difficult to find an accurate text prompt that precisely expresses the desired artistic vision.
-In Fig.~\ref{fig:edits}, we show the results of a custom edit of an image~$\mathbf{x}_r$ stylized by the method of Yang et al.~\shortcite{yang_rerender_2023}.
-The stylized image~$\mathbf{y}_r$ was generated with the text prompt ``Galadriel, the royal Elf, silver-golden hair.''
-Custom edits were performed on the image~$\mathbf{y}_r$ producing the image~$\mathbf{y}_e$.
-Our method was then trained with the keyframe~$(\mathbf{x}_r, \mathbf{y}_e)$, producing the stylization $\hat{\mathbf{y}}$.
+This option is beneficial especially in cases when it is difficult to find an accurate text prompt that precisely expresses the desired artistic vision.
+In Fig.~\ref{fig:edits}, we show the results of a custom edit of an image~$\hat{\mathbf{x}}_r$ stylized by the method of Yang et al.~\shortcite{yang_rerender_2023} with the text prompt ``Galadriel, the royal Elf, silver-golden hair.''
+This image was edited by an artist producing the image~$\hat{\mathbf{x}}_e$.
+Our method was then trained with the keyframe~$(\mathbf{x}_r, \hat{\mathbf{x}}_e)$, rendering the stylization $\hat{\mathbf{y}}$.